All Episodes

 And during the panel discussion, Dan Rather, who now works at HDNet, said this about Obama and health care reform.

-Part of the undertow in the coming election is going to be uh President Obama's uh leadership and the Republicans will make a case, and a lot of independents will buy this argument.
+Part of the undertow in the coming election is going to be President Obama's leadership.

-Listen, he just hasn't been the leader.
+Listen, he just hasn't been leading.

 Look at the health care bill.